 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED:

-- Ability to effectively organize information, manage multiple priorities, and meet deadlines.
+- Ability to manage multiple projects and priorities concurrently.

 Applicants must be authorized for employment in the U.S. on a full-time basis.
 Employment-based visa sponsorship not available.